Transferring between sparse and dense matching via probabilistic reweighting: Experiments

-In \cref{sec:relative_pose}, a subset of reweighted detector-based matchers exhibit superior performance in dense matching modes compared to their sparse matching modes.
-This suggests that the information gain from additional features outweighs the detrimental effects stemming from variations in feature distribution.
-To analysis the role of the reweighting method in this process, we compare the performance of reweighted matchers against their original counterparts under the same dense features.
-On ScanNet, we employ the original SuperGlue to match dense SuperPoint feature points, referred to as direct dense matching.
-On the MegaDepth dataset, we use the original LightGlue to match semi-dense DISK feature points, termed direct semi-dense matching.
+In \cref{sec:relative_pose}, reweighted dense SuperGlue exhibits superior performance compared to other detector-based methods on ScanNet.
+To analyze the effect of the reweighting, we compare the performance of reweighted SuperGlue against their original counterparts under the same dense features.
+On ScanNet, we employ the original indoor version of SuperGlue to match dense SuperPoint features, referred to as direct dense matching.
+On the MegaDepth dataset, we use the original outdoor version of SuperGlue to match semi-dense SuperPoint features, termed direct semi-dense matching.
 For both direct and reweighted matching on the same dataset, the same feature point settings and matcher parameters are utilized.

-As shown in \cref{table:dense_compare}, the reweighted matching achieves higher pose accuracy than the direct dense matching method on both indoor and outdoor datasets.
-Since both methods employ the same feature point settings, their input information is identical.
-The reweighted matching better leverages the information from (semi-)dense feature points, indicating superior generalization to the corresponding feature distribution for pose estimation.
-Interestingly, despite the precision of reweighted matching on ScanNet being lower than that of direct matching, it yields better pose estimation after the same outlier removal procedure.
+As shown in \cref{table:dense_compare}, the reweighted matching achieves higher pose accuracy than the direct matching method on both indoor and outdoor datasets.
+The reweighted matching better leverages the same sets of feature points, indicating superior generalization to dense and semi-dense features for pose estimation.
+The average numbers of matches output by the matchers for each image pair are also recorded.
+Interestingly, despite the superior pose estimation performance of the reweighting method, it yields a lower average number of matches compared to direct dense matching.

-Qualitative results are presented in \cref{fig:compare}.
-Matchers pretrained on sparse features encounter generalization issues when directly matching dense features, resulting in larger pose errors.
-Without additional training, the reweighted matchers generalize better to dense features and achieves lower pose errors.
-We can infer from \cref{fig:compare} that the improvements are mainly achieved by better distributed matches.
-Reweighted SuperGlue tends to produce more matches on dense features.
-On the other hand, although LightGlue does not activate the pruning, it implicitly restricts the number of matches, leading to fewer matches under dense features compared to SuperGlue.